intbird/AutoServiceLoader/README.md

 AutoService
 ========

-This repo is a sample for java service loader and androidx startup
+This repo is a sample of auto service and androidx startup